harquail/2d-tableview/README.md

 # My Solution

-A grid of UICollectionView cells, each in horizontal scrolling collection view contained within the a larger table view.
+A grid of UICollectionView cells, each in horizontal scrolling collection view contained within the larger table view.

 I created two classes:
 * CollectionViewTableViewCell — a tableview cell that contains a collection view